kg4ydw/noacli/Readme.md

 If, for some reason, you need a list of files in a command, you can press Ctrl-F to get a normal file browser window.
 You can select multiple files there and when "opened" the filenames will be inserted into the command.
+If you open the file browser with text immediately before the cursor, it will treat that as a starting directory.
 The file browser is preconfigured with a number of default file groups.
-The default list is editable in settings, or you can type a filter in the command window, select it (with keyboard or mouse), and then press Ctrl-F to override the default.
+The default list is editable in settings, or you can type a filter in the command window, select it (with keyboard or mouse), and then press Ctrl-F to override the default this once.
 If you need to select a directory instead of a file, highlight a single `/`

 # Log dock window #

-If you have a command that typically doesn't output anything interesting, or all of its output is debug output (like, for instance, a graphical program), then you can transfer its output to the log dock.
+If you have a command that typically doesn't output anything interesting, or all of its output is debug output (like, for instance, a graphical program), then you can transfer its output to the log dock (or start it there).
 This window can collect output from mutliple commands at once, and tags each line with the process ID and logs the start and exit of jobs it is collecting from.
-You can use the context menu to manipulate the job associated with a particular log line.
+You can use the context menu to manipulate the job associated with a particular log line or clear the output from finished jobs.

 Note that the log window is not designed for commands that have huge amounts of output.
 Use the qtail window for that.
 By default, the